-Eric began at Smartypants in 2015 where he works as a development producer on branded content, film, and TV.
+Eric began at Smartypants in 2015 where he oversees development on branded content, film, and TV.

 Dave is the Emmy Award-winning director and showrunner of some of the most popular and innovative non-fiction shows on television.
 He is best known as the creative force behind MTV’s hit series Catfish, as well as the landmark series Queer Eye for the Straight Guy.
 Metzler's branded work includes films for Delta Air Lines.

 David McFarland is a Director of Photography based in Los Angeles.
 He has photographed projects all over the world.
-In the fall of 2009, he spent three months in Kabul, Afghanistan shooting THE BLACK TULIP, a feature film made by afghan director Sonia Cole.
-His goal as Director of Photography to create images that will affect the viewer on an emotional and subliminal level.
+In the fall of 2009, he spent three months in Kabul, Afghanistan shooting The Black Tulip, a feature film made by Afghan director Sonia Cole.
+His goal as Director of Photography is to create images that will affect the viewer on an emotional and subliminal level.